Indian court lifts ban on Chinese social media app TikTok

 India is a major market for social media platforms given its population of 1.3 billion people.

-In a statement, TikTok welcomed the court decision on Wednesday and said it is committed to enhancing its safety features.
+In a statement, TikTok welcomed the court decision and said it is committed to enhancing its safety features.

-The High Court imposed the ban on the mobile app earlier this month, expressing concern over pornographic content being made available through such apps.
+The Madras High Court in southern India imposed the ban on the mobile app earlier this month, expressing concern over pornographic content being made available through such apps.

 The ban was challenged by the Chinese company ByteDance, which owns the app.
+Bytedance approached the Supreme Court to remove the ban, but the case was referred back to the High Court in Tamil Nadu state.

+Muthukumar, an Indian who filed a petition in the court, said that TikTok encouraged pedophiles because the contents were very disturbing.
+Muthukumar, who uses one name, said the children who used the mobile application were vulnerable and may get exposed to sexual predators.